MicrosoftDocs/bot-docs/articles/bot-service-overview-introduction.md

 [!INCLUDE [applies-to-both](includes/applies-to-both.md)]

-The Bot Framework, along with Azure Bot Service, provides tools to build, test, deploy, and manage intelligent bots, all in one place.
+The Bot Framework, along with the Azure Bot Service, provides tools to build, test, deploy, and manage intelligent bots, all in one place.
 The Bot Framework includes a modular and extensible SDK for building bots, as well as tools, templates, and related AI services.
-Developers can create bots that use speech, understand natural language, handle questions and answers, and more.
+With this framework, developers can create bots that use speech, understand natural language, handle questions and answers, and more.

 <!-- [Azure] Bot Service - The service that accelerates the process of developing a bot.
 It provisions a web host with one of five bot templates that can be modified in an integrated environment. -->
 <!-- bot service - An instance created by the user using Azure Bot Service. -->